Koverse/documentation/docs/source/snippets/addingdata2.rst

 One example of this process is using the normalization titled 'Prepend text to a field value' which can be used to add some text such as 'ID' to the beginning of number values so that they are interpreted and searched as textual identifiers rather than numbers.
 In this case the 'Determine Types' option of the parser should be unchecked, then the 'Prepend text to a field value' normalization added, and finally the 'Interpret all string values' normalization added.
+See the next section on using normalizations for more detail.

 After making a change to a parser or its options, the import preview will automatically update so that the changes can be verified.